DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-03-12-allocations-alpha.md

 > But I’m still slightly confused about having to supply recruitment figures for one [new PE courses] and not the other [existing PE courses]

-> I don’t have to complete spreadsheets… Hurrah!
+> I do not have to complete spreadsheets… Hurrah!

 > Overall, this is a huge step forward, it just needs a bit of work on getting the terminology right